Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Despite being a "country of immigrans" it is unfortunately those who are disciminated against in society, with African immigrants consistently the lowest in terms of educational attainment and exam scores.
 Many migrants - and those internally moving - also end up in cities' infamous "favelas" due to the cheap costs of living but that exacerbate social enequalities.

 ### Case study: AC USA
 The USA is an AC that influences and drives the global migration system through **economic, social and political factors**.
+It is the #1 biggest economy of $25tn with some of its companies valued greater than other countries.

 #### Patterns and policies
 The USA has always had a strong influence on the global migratory system, attracting large numbers of immigrants.
 Despite the threats of recent politicians its immigration policies are fairly liberal.